 Prospective MBA students can use our ranking below to learn about the best online programs in Minnesota and find schools that align with their goals and preferences.
 This page also explores career resources in Minnesota.

 Prospective students should consider potential return on investment before enrolling in any degree program.
 The BLS projects employment for business and financial occupations to grow by 5% from 2019-2029, outpacing the projected national average growth rate for all occupations.
 Additional benefits for MBA graduates include:

-- Nationwide, the median annual wage for management occupations reached $105,660 as of 2019.
+- Earning Potential: Nationwide, the median annual wage for management occupations reached $105,660 as of 2019.
 MBA degree-holders hold the knowledge, leadership, and experience to advance into marketing, human resources, and IT management positions.

 MBA programs in Minnesota may connect learners with some of the state's 24 Fortune 500 companies through capstone projects, internships, and networking events.
 With so many notable corporations in healthcare, retail, and food products, students can network to pursue job searches throughout the country.

 Aspiring professionals pursuing online MBAs in Minnesota can choose schools in cities like St. Paul or Minneapolis, or they may study in smaller towns like Moorhead.
 With online schools in Minnesota offering diverse concentration options, distance learners can engage in coursework aligning with their career goals from anywhere.